The illustration below is a typical Info window with all options enabled in the right-click menu, also shown.

 QSO Timers and Counters

-The Info window also displays, under the current operator’s callsign, a number of useful indicators.
+When “Show QSO Timers” is checked in the right-click menu, the Info window also displays, under the current operator’s callsign, a number of useful indicators.
 These include:

 – A timer to indicate off time for contests where there are minimum limits on off times, or to display the time elapsed since the last contact was made as a supplement to the goals charts.
 Right-clicking on the time in this box will open a pop-up menu in which you can choose what is displayed in this timer.
 The available options include: